Skip to main content

 33 mentions Positive Neutral Negative

-• “The exploration and nostalgic Game Boy Color graphics were a high point.
-I especially loved the 4-skull puzzles; they're very abstract and based around observation of your environment and thinking creatively—something rare but very rewarding to puzzle out!”
+• “The exploration and nostalgic Game Boy Color graphics were a high point; I especially loved the 4-skull puzzles, which are very abstract and based around observation of your environment and thinking creatively—not something I've seen a lot of but really rewarding to puzzle out!”

 • “Other times, one of our deceased bodies randomly glitched and moved off the screen, which caused the overall graphics to become unplayable.”